freedomofkeima/messenger-maid-chan/docs/features.rst

 **update name** is used to change user's nickname.
 By default, Maid-chan will use `onii-chan` to call users.

+.. autofunction:: maidchan.command.process_subscribe_rss

+**subscribe rss** is used to subscribe a new RSS Feed with its pattern and let Maid-chan sends a notification if there is an update.

+.. autofunction:: maidchan.command.process_unsubscribe_rss

+**unsubscribe rss** is used to remove one of the registered RSS Feed.

 .. autofunction:: maidchan.command.process_show_profile

 **show profile** is used to show user's nickname, subscription status, and preference.